cardboardci/dockerfiles/images/bats/README.md

 # cardboardci/bats

 cardboardci/bats is a Docker image built with continuous integration builds in mind.
-Each tag contains an Bats version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for orchestrating Bash testing.

 Bats is a TAP-compliant testing framework for Bash.
 It provides a simple way to verify that the UNIX programs you write behave as expected.